smartsupp/smartsupp.github.io/_docs/javascript-api/theme.md

 ---
 title: "Theme"
 subtitle: "Create your own design and set colors."
+description: "You can set your own dimensions to chat box in different states and adjust colors to fit your branding."
 ---

-You can set your own dimensions to chat box in different states and adjust colors to fit your branding.

 ## theme:options